pha3z/CSharp_ElegantErrors/README.md

   {
     //Notice that you can pass the exception to Err() method
-    //The exception will be available to the consumer if consumer wants to examine it. return R<YourReturnType.Err("Could not do it this way either!
+    //The exception will be available to the consumer if consumer wants to examine it. return R<YourReturnType>.Err("Could not do it this way either!
 There was a problem!", ex);
   }

   //else you'll have some code that produces a return object (or primitive)